decent-labs/topaz/api.md

 To get up and running with Topaz API as quickly as possible, follow this guide.

-You'll create a new account, log in, create a new app, generate a token for that app, and use it to interact with Topaz.
+You'll create a new account, log in, create a new app, create objects, create hashes, and view proofs.

+## Note

+All API requests should be prefixed with `/v1`, indicating that you're targeting version 1 of our API.

+Topaz API will follow Semantic Versioning (https://semver.org), so expect that any breaking changes will be versioned under a new route prefix.

-# User Registration
+# Users

 ## Create your new account